newstack-cloud/celerity-docs/docs/applications/resources/celerity-consumer.md

 ### AWS Serverless

-In the AWS Serverless environment, consumer applications are deployed as triggers for the AWS Lambda handlers defined for the consumer application.
+In the AWS Serverless environment, consumer applications are deployed as SQS, Kinesis, S3 or DynamoDB Stream triggers (event source mappings) for the AWS Lambda handlers defined for the consumer application.

 When the `sourceId` is a Celerity topic, an SQS Queue is created to subscribe to the topic to implement a reliable and scalable fan-out approach.
 The queue will be configured as the trigger for the handlers linked to from the consumer application.